 \section{Spectral synthesis details}

 The required steps for computing atmospheric parameters by using PySME are the following:

-\begin{enumerate} \item Observed spectrum: with a specific spectral resolution. \item Atomic linelist: in a specified format, i.e. VALD. \item Atmosphere model: we utilized MARCS12 (\citealt{gustafsson2008grid}). \item NLTE grids: we used \citet{amarsi2020galah} grids. \item Initial chemical abundances: we used those from \citet{asplund09}. \item Initial set of atmospheric parameters. \item Spectral intervals (Masks) around the spectral lines used for parameter estimates with an identification of continuum and line regions. \end{enumerate}
+\begin{enumerate} \item Observed spectrum: with a specific spectral resolution. \item Atomic linelist: in a specified format, i.e. VALD. \item Atmosphere model: we utilized MARCS12 (\citealt{gustafsson2008grid}). \item NLTE grids: we used \citet{amarsi2020galah} grids. \item Initial chemical abundances: we used those from \citet{asplund09}. \item Initial set of atmospheric parameters. \item Spectral intervals (masks) around the spectral lines used for parameter estimates with an identification of continuum and line regions. \end{enumerate}

 PySME is designed to work in conjunction with the Vienna Atomic Line Database (VALD, \citealt{ryabchikova15}), which provides a comprehensive collection of atomic and molecular transition parameters of astronomical interest.
 In order to have good estimators we selected spectral lines with accurate atomic parameters.
 We updated the $\mathrm{\log(gf)}$ values for the lines used as estimators by referring to the Gaia-ESO database (\citealt{heiter21}).
 Gaia-ESO provides two quality parameters for each line: \emph{gfflag}, which assesses the accuracy of $\mathrm{\log(gf)}$, and \emph{synflag}, which evaluates the blending resolution between closely spaced lines.
 These parameters are rated as "y" (recommended use), "n" (not recommended), or "u" (undecided quality).
 For the line selection we need a relatively large number of estimators, possibly both neutral and ionized lines to be sensitive to the gravity variations.
 We selected Fe~I, Fe~II, Ti~I, and Ti~II lines with \emph{gfflag} and \emph{synflag} rated as "y" for their high quality.
 This selection includes 21 Fe~I lines, 2 Fe~II lines, 6 Ti~I lines, and 1 Ti~II line.
 To expand the Fe~II line list, we also included lines with \emph{gfflag} rated as "u", adding 3 additional lines.
 Similarly, for the Ti~II line list, we included lines with \emph{synflag} rated as "u", adding 3 more lines.
 Fig. \ref{sme} displays an example of the fit of a Ti~I line in a Cepheid spectrum.
 The complete line list is presented in Table \ref{linelist}.
 We compared the atmospheric parameters derived from our method and the reference values for the Sun and 16 benchmark stars in Fig. \ref{benchmark}.